Owlhaven: Ocean-view Family Home on the Oregon Coast

 - Staircase is 48 inches wide, allowing easy movement up the stairs for a helper carrying a wheelchair.

 - Harmar stair lift (350 lb capacity) provided to easily move between two levels of home.
 Wheelchair has rechargeable batteries allowing multiple trips up and down the stairs in the event of a power outage.
-There is a small additional fee charged for use of this chair to ensure it remains in good working condition for those who need it.
+If you plan to use the stair lift, you will need to get the key from the Bayshore office.

 - Lowered wheel-under portion of counter in kitchen to allow for easy participation in food prep.